 - Return the pan to medium heat.
 Add mushrooms and saute until browned.
 Season with salt and pepper.
 Return caramelized onions to the pan with the mushrooms.
 Pour stock and soy sauce, bring to a simmer.
 Add cornstarch slurry and continue to simmer until slightly thickened, about 1 minute.
 Season with salt and pepper.

 - Plate 1 cup rice on each plate, topped with 1 patty, gravy with mushrooms and onions, and a fried egg.

 **Helpful tips and common mistakes

 Hawaiian cuisine is a fusion of Chinese, Filipino, Korean, American, Japanese, Polynesian, and even Portuguese foods.
-Visit a Hawaiian restaurant and you may see Korean kalbi, Japanese tonkotsu, and American macaroni salad.
-Loco moco is a fusion of American and Asian cuisines, serving a hamburger patty with brown gravy and fried egg on white rice.
+Visit a Hawaiian restaurant and you may see Korean kalbi, Japanese tonkatsu, and American macaroni salad.
+Loco moco is a fusion of American and Asian cuisines, serving a hamburger patty with brown gravy and a fried egg on white rice.
 Although the traditional version includes a beef patty, there are many other variations that have spam, bacon, ham, teriyaki meats, and seafood.
 I stuck with the original version for my recipe, adding a couple of elements to glam it up.

 The patty itself is all about the quality of the beef.
 Add some seasonings and aromatics and you're good to go.
 As for the gravy, I like to add caramelized onions and button mushrooms to add sweet and savory elements to the sauce.

-Cook a sunny side up egg and serve the dish while hot.
+Cook a sunny-side-up egg and serve the dish while hot.
 Pierce through the runny yolk to add creaminess to the dish and dig right in!
-Loco moco is great for breakfast, lunch or dinner (or even as a late-night snack).
+Loco moco is great for breakfast, lunch, or dinner (or even as a late-night snack).
 Have one bite and you'll be yearning for more!